Multarix/BaseConversions/README.md

 # The purpose of this repo
 The purpose of this repo, is/was to annoy the hell out of an idiotic maths professor.
 The professor insisted on forcing students to convert 12bit or 8bit signed/ floating point numbers by hand.
 Obviously, such a task is tedious and arguably a complete waste of time, especially when the chances of you coming across binary that is of those lengths are marginal at best.
 Soooo... being the petty person I am, I wrote this to do it all for me.<br>
 <br>
-Screw you proffessor!
+Screw you professor!
 I hope your future students find this repo!